 To get emergency information to Ferris students, staff, and the university community, we utilize a system called RAVE Mobile Safety.
 In an emergency situation, messages need to be delivered quickly and efficiently to warn the University community about active threats, severe weather, or hazardous situations.

 This system allows for emergency messages to be distributed by all or any combination of the following:

-NEW - Parents, family or friends can now receive emergency messaging!
+Parents, family or friends can receive emergency messaging.
 Completing the following action will register a cell phone to receive FSU text alerts sent by the RAVE system.
 All FSU location messages will be received when registering a cell number.

 The Bulldogs Text Tip program is a confidential crime reporting tool for everyone!